 Di Lucas, landscape architect

-Director of Lucas Associates Limited, Christchurch, a Registered NZILA Landscape Architect and Fellow member of NZILA (1987), Di works in community-friendly planning and design processes for creative and sustainable solutions.
+Director of Lucas Associates Limited, Christchurch, a Registered NZILA Landscape Architect and Life member of NZILA (2020), Di works in community-friendly planning and design processes for creative and sustainable solutions.
 Having skills in landscape assessment, landscape ecology and restoration, natural character analysis, community consultation, heritage values, sustainable resource management, creative problem solving and documentation, Di works on a range of projects around Aotearoa New Zealand.
 Projects vary in scale from broad frameworks for regions, districts and towns to planning development or restoration for specific sites, working for community, industry, landowners, iwi and government agencies.

 Di has undertaken landscape assessments for a wide diversity of projects and locales, utilising an holistic approach.
 She has undertaken assessments and prepared plans and proposals under various conservation statutes as well as the RMA.

 The Lucas Associates team has twice been awarded New Zealand’s premier landscape planning award, the NZILA Charlie Challenger Award, the only recipient of this award in the decade to 2005.
 Di received a NZILA landscape planning 2008 Gold Award for evidence to the Environment Court.

 Assessment and Planning

 Di Lucas is a qualified Resource Management Act decision maker.